-It happens to a lot of people: your finances are OK—you’re making all your bill payments and meeting other obligations—and then something unexpected (and expensive!) happens.
-You may find yourself thinking, “I just need enough cash to tide me over until payday.”
-This scenario leads some people to take out a payday loan, an unsecured, short-term solution.
-Unfortunately, rather than helping them, this course of action often leaves their finances in worse shape than before.
+It happens to a lot of people: Your finances are OK—you’re paying all your bills and meeting other obligations—and then something unexpected (and expensive!) happens.
+You may feel you just need some extra cash until payday, and you might think taking out a payday loan will solve your problems.

 Costs Can Mount Quickly

-You can avoid the high cost of payday loans.
+- Find an alternative.
+You can sidestep the high cost of payday loans.
 Consider these possibilities:

-- Consider taking a cash advance on a credit card, but be aware of the interest rate and terms before you do.
+- Explore a cash advance on a credit card (but know the interest rate and terms before you do).

 - Build an emergency fund.
-Even small deposits made regularly to a savings account can provide a buffer against emergencies that can throw your budget out of whack.
+Even small deposits made regularly to a savings account can provide a buffer when you’re faced with an unplanned expense.

-Payday loans (and certain other financing) offered to servicemembers and their dependents must include certain protections under the Military Lending Act.
-For example, for payday loans, the military annual percentage rate cannot exceed 36 percent.
-Most fees and charges, with few exceptions, are included in the rate.
+- Special Protections for Servicemembers.
+Payday loans (and other financing) offered to servicemembers and their dependents must include certain protections under the Military Lending Act.
+For example, for payday loans, the military annual percentage rate can’t be higher than 36 percent.
+Most fees and charges (with few exceptions) are included in the rate.
 Credit agreements that violate the protections are void.
-Information on the Department of Defense rule, alternatives to payday loans, financial planning and other guidance is available here.